 You need to take your employment letter and I-20 with you to the Social Security Office in order to apply for a card.

 You can find your closest SSN Office by clicking here.

 Can I work while I am waiting for my SSN card?

 Yes, you can work while you are waiting for your SSN application to be processed.

 What if I want to change my degree program or major?

-If you select to change your program of study or your degree program, you must set up an appointment with the Office of Student Services or the Department of International Graduate Services to review your I-20 and any admission requirements to the new program of study.
+Undergraduate Students: If you select to change your program of study or your degree program, you must set up an appointment with the Office of Student Services to review your I-20 and any admission requirements to the new program of study.
 Once it is determined that you can begin the new program, the respective office will update your program of study on your I-20 and extend your program if necessary.